-- A. RNs have a right to practice within their scope of practice as dictated by the state of licensure and statutory requirements. - B. RNs have a right to their professional opinion, and when they believe they are being asked to perform an order that violates the law or act beyond their scope of practice as defined by licensure, privileges, competencies, or qualifications they will immediately bring their specific concerns to the supervisor or appropriate Department official. - C. RNs have the right to promptly bring their concern about the improper or conflicting order to the person giving the order.
+- A. RNs practice with and are required to have a valid State License.
+The RN is required to practice within the scope of applicable State Nurse Practice Acts, VA Regulations and Applicable Laws. - B. RNs have a right to their professional opinion.
+RNs have the right to promptly bring their concern about an unlawful, improper or conflicting order to the person giving the order.
 If unable to resolve the issue, RNs have the right to present their concerns up the supervisory chain of command and will follow the direction by their appropriate chain of command.
-RNs retain the right to initiate an ADO. - D. RNs will not be subjected to disciplinary or adverse action for reporting or failing to follow an unlawful, improper or conflicting order if, after administrative review, the Department determines that the order was unlawful, improper or conflicting.
+RNs retain the right to initiate an ADO. - C. RNs will not be subjected to disciplinary or adverse action for reporting or failing to follow an unlawful, improper or conflicting order if, after administrative review, the Department determines that the order was unlawful, improper or conflicting.